CAIMAN: Causal Action Influence Detection for Sample-efficient Loco-manipulation: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Modern legged robots continue to impress with their diverse capabilities, from traversing challenging terrains~\cite{lee2020learning, miki2022learning, choi2023learning} to executing agile maneuvers such as backflips and parkour~\cite{katz2019mini, cheng2024extreme, hoeller2024anymal}.
-However, enabling these systems to interact with their environments remains an open research challenge~\cite{ha2024learning, tang2024deep, gu2025humanoid}.
-A common approach is to equip legged robots with external manipulators for prehensile manipulation~\cite{bellicoso2019alma, zimmermann2021go, sleiman2021unified, liu2024visual}.
-Although effective, these methods are often constrained by the size and weight of objects they can successfully manipulate.
-In contrast, non-prehensile manipulation demands whole-body coordination and remains a non-trivial task.
+Modern day legged robots showcase impressive versatility, from traversing challenging terrains~\cite{miki2022learning, choi2023learning} to executing agile maneuvers such as backflips and parkour~\cite{katz2019mini, cheng2024extreme}.
+Yet as expectations for autonomy grow, enabling these systems to physically interact with their environments remains a central research problem~\cite{ha2024learning, tang2024deep, gu2025humanoid}.
+A common strategy to enhance manipulation capabilities is to equip legged robots with external manipulators for prehensile tasks~\cite{bellicoso2019alma, zimmermann2021go, sleiman2021unified}, but such methods are inherently constrained by object size and payload.
+Harnessing whole-body motion for non-prehensile manipulation offers a promising alternative, but remains a non-trivial challenge.

 Traditional approaches for whole-body manipulation explicitly model robot-object interactions, often relying on complex planning and optimization for coordinating motion~\cite{murooka2015whole}.
-These methods require accurate models of both the robot and the environment, making them less scalable to high-dimensional systems with complex, stochastic dynamics, and often limiting contact to predefined regions~\cite{farnioli2016toward, rigo2023contact}.
+These methods require accurate models of both the robot and the environment, which restricts their scalability for high-dimensional systems with complex, stochastic dynamics and limits contact points to predefined regions~\cite{farnioli2016toward, rigo2023contact}.
 Learning-based methods offer a more scalable alternative, improving computational efficiency and reducing dependence on precise object estimation~\cite{shi2021circus, cheng2023legs, arm2024pedipulate}.
 However, these methods frequently rely on tedious reward shaping or learning curriculums to guide exploration and foster meaningful behavior.
-Furthermore, the large exploration space of loco-manipulation tasks often necessitates special treatment, such as learning from behavioral priors ~\citep{ha2024umi, pertsch2021skild, urpi2023efficient} or task-agnostic explorative rewards~\cite{schwarke2023curiosity, zhang2024wococo}, to encourage meaningful engagement with the environment.
-Prior works have also leveraged a hierarchical structure to decouple locomotion and high-level planning~\citep{jeon2023learning}.
-Training the high-level policy, however, still requires elaborate reward design and shaping.
+Furthermore, the large exploration space of loco-manipulation tasks often necessitates special treatment, such as learning from behavioral priors ~\cite{ha2024umi, urpi2023efficient} or task-agnostic explorative rewards~\cite{schwarke2023curiosity, zhang2024wococo}, to encourage meaningful engagement with the environment.